donnemartin/dev-setup/README.md

 }
 ```

-You could also use `~/.extra` to override settings, functions and aliases from my dotfiles repository.
-It’s probably better to [fork this repository](https://github.com/donnemartin/dev-setup/fork) instead, though.
+You could also use `~/.extra` to override settings, functions, and aliases from the dev-setup repository, although it’s probably better to [fork the dev-setup repository](https://github.com/donnemartin/dev-setup/fork).

 ### Step 2: Run the osxprep.sh script